Storytelling with data: 5 steps to inspire action

 Instead of “Our manager feedback score is at 65%,” try saying, “Two out of three employees told us that managers provide useful feedback on their performance.”

 What is your audience trying to achieve?
 Communicate a worthy mission and aspirational goals when unpacking survey results.
-Framing your results in the context of what your people are trying to achieve again lets them know that you are putting people first.
+Framing your results in the context of what your people are trying to achieve again lets them know you are putting people first.
 It says, “We’ve heard you, and we’re crafting this goal based on your feedback.”
 Use specifics when talking about aspirational goals.

 Instead of saying “We want to achieve 100% participation with our manager training,”